The Millennial Project: The steps of the project

 In the early stages of the Project, Savage recommends Spirulina algae as a primary foodstuff, supplemented by seafood mariculture from the cities of the Aquarius phase.

 The Living Universe Foundation, previously known as the First Millennial Foundation, is an organization that supports ocean and space colonization more or less based upon the book The Millennial Project.
 Space Environments Ecovillage in Bastrop, Texas, is one of the few LUF projects that have materialized so far.

 Criticisms

 The book has drawn some criticism in that while it is replete with details concerning OTEC construction and space colonization, it touches very little on the subject of how governments and societies will need to change to enact the Project.
-Defenders and the author himself maintain that one man writing one book cannot be expected to write out the entire course of human development over the next millennium, and that others more suited to the field of social psychology will be needed for the Project's completion.
+Defenders and the author himself maintain that one man writing one book cannot be expected to write out the entire course of human development over the next millennium.